 - 3 cups sugar

 - Mix rhubarb and sugar in a large dish.
+Cover with dish towel.
 Let stand overnight.

 - Bring to a boil and cook for 3 minutes or until rhubarb is tender.

-- Pour into hot, sterilized jars and seal.
+- Pour into hot, sterilized jars leaving very little headspace, and put on lid until tight.